netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 try to hide parallel transfer and measurement streams from the application.
 This may also depend on API designer to such transparent  multipathing with additional code on the application level.

-# API Design consideration

-Applications will have very different requirments on a multipath API.
-A comprehensive API should therefore allow for mostly automatic selection of {{patsel}} Path Selection and Congestion Control algorithms {{concon}}.

-At the same time it should give access to SCION paths and their metadata to allow implementation of custom algorithms.

 # Security Considerations